-Navigating the government permitting process can be arduous even for a commercial real estate professional.
-The NJBAC is dedicated to assisting businesses and their representatives navigate the permitting process by getting answers from government agencies, directing businesses to appropriate officials and contacts, and facilitating meetings and follow-ups from regulatory bodies.
-Here are a few of the major regulatory agencies that may play a role in obtaining all the necessary approvals and permits required for your business to be in full compliance.
+Navigating the government permitting process can be challenging even for a commercial real estate professional.
+The New Jersey Business Action Center (NJBAC) is dedicated to assisting businesses and their representatives to navigate the permitting process by getting answers from government agencies, directing businesses to appropriate officials and contacts, and facilitating meetings and follow-ups from regulatory bodies.

-You've found a space zoned for your business, but before you start renovating to make it your own, find out if you need a building permit.
+You've found a space zoned for your business, but before you start renovating to make it your own find out if you need a building permit.
 Building permits are required for building, structural, electrical, HVAC, and plumbing projects.
-They help to ensure that your space is safe for your team and your customers.
+They help ensure your space is safe for your team and your customers.

 The Department of Environmental Protection’s Bureau of Stationary Sources is responsible for permitting stationary sources of air pollution (e.g., factories, power plants, etc.)—both old sources (those already constructed) and newer facilities—to ensure they do not adversely affect air quality in your neighborhood or anywhere in the state.
 Some businesses will require air permits for their business operations.

-There are additional development restrictions in regions administered by the Pinelands Commission, and The Hackensack Meadowlands District.
-If your property is within a special planning regions the NJBAC can assist you in navigating the regulatory process.
+There are additional development restrictions in regions administered by the Pinelands Commission and The Hackensack Meadowlands District.
+If your property is within a special planning region the NJBAC can assist you in navigating the regulatory process.

-Property owners seeking traffic access to state roadways and transportation infrastructures must submit applications for access to New Jersey Department of Transportation (NJDOT).
+Property owners seeking traffic access to state roadways and transportation infrastructures must submit applications for access to the New Jersey Department of Transportation (NJDOT).
+Access issues affect:

-A Certificate of Need is a regulatory process that governs the construction, relocation or renovation of certain healthcare facilities.
-The Certificate of Need program helps ensure that new facilities, or the expansion of existing facilities, meet the needs of the community.
+A Certificate of Need is a regulatory process governing the construction, relocation, or renovation of certain healthcare facilities.
+The Certificate of Need program helps ensure new facilities, or the expansion of existing facilities, meet the needs of the community.
 This helps to avoid investment in duplicate facilities.